 First, find the trend on the OBV.
 Second, does trend of the OBV match the current trend of the stock?
 Third, look for support and resistance.
 Support and resistance are crucial in trading.

-The saying “the trend is your friend” is a common saying in trading.
+The saying “the trend is your friend” is a common saying when stock market trading.
 It’s completely true as well.
 Being able to draw trend lines is an important skill to develop.
 We teach you how to do trend lines live in our trading service.

 If you’re day trading it’s possible to use bollinger bands as trend lines.
 They’re just not the straight angular lines known as trend lines.

 Trend trading is useful for all styles of trading.
 The on balance volume indicator is another tool you can use to confirm the trend.
 You can also use RSI and candlestick patterns.

 It’s important to use other forms of technical analysis for trend confirmation along with on balance volume.

 It’s smart to pair other technical indicators with the OBV.
 No indicator is able to stand alone.
 Using moving averages and VWAP or RSI and MACD are needed.

 You may even hear other traders say you don’t need any technical analysis.
 However, indicators are tools used to confirm moves.
 Trading can be and is emotional.

 Technical indicators take the emotion out of a trade.
 As a result, you can protect your profits and keep your losses to a minimum.

 Patterns are a huge part of trading.
 They can be reversal patterns or continuation patterns.
 Patterns coupled with the OBV can give extra confirmation to trends as well as changes in trends.